Start Building for Free

 • Allow the jobs to install their own dependencies

-This approach is the most flexible, but will require providing the jobs sufficient privileges to install tools or install the tools in a non-overlapping manner (eg. into the working directory).
+This approach is the most flexible, but will require providing the jobs sufficient privileges to install tools or install the tools in a non-overlapping manner.
+For example into the working directory.

 • Pre-install dependencies on the machine where the machine runner is installed